katealtmanova/nfoldexperiment/docs_NFoldIP.md

 # NFoldIP technical documentation
-This program enables creating an instance of integer n-fold programming problem.
-In the initialization function the properties for solver can be chosen (see the description of the __init__ function below).
-Then the instance can be solved in O(n3) time using dynamic programming.
-And that is not the only way the problem could be solved.
-There is also an option to use the standard GLPK solver (see the function solve below) or an experimental solver which uses MILP and runs faster than the solver using dynamic programming.
+We provide a class to handle instances of n-fold integer programming.
+Most configuration is done via the arguments of the ``__init__`` function (see below).
+The majority of computational work is done in the ``_find_good_step`` function, which searches for a good augmenting step of a specified length.
+The algorithm computes such a step for each step-length from a set of step-lengths Gamma and then uses the best of these to augment the current solution; it terminates when no further augmenting steps can be found.
+The ``_find_good_step`` procedure is implemented using the dynamic programming approach of [1]; because of its poor performance it can also be solved as an ILP subproblem, which is solved using a MILP solver such as GLPK, Coin-OR or Gurobi; see the function ``solve``.

 All of the important implemented functions are described below.